MrKishorBarman/Background_Changer/README.md

-# Background_Changer
-  A basic yet interesting project that changes the background after selecting the specified color.
+## About the project
-This project is made using React and Tailwind.
+This project is made using React and Tailwind, where I injected 11 colors as background colors.
+Simultaneously these 11 colors are separately mentioned from which after each color selection the layout will take the sekected color effect.